Origin and History

 Regimental Flag: Green field.
 A crowned wreath within which a sword and shield armored warrior stands.
 Ciphers and crowns in the corners with scroll below crown reading MISCETUR DECORI VIRTUS.
-Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and the interpretation of Hannoverdidi (right).
+Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and our own interpretation (right).

 Gmundener Prachtwerk, circa 1761